freshdemo/devops.ninjastars.cloud/_posts/2023-11-17-code-repository-snyk-goof-dotNET.md

 layout: post
 title:  "Code Repository - Snyk Goof .NET"
 date:   2023-11-16 21:27:07 -0400
-categories: code repository dotnet goof
+tags: code repository dotnet goof
 ---

 This isn’t actually the same Goof we know and love, but it is a .NET app that should do the trick.